Sunday, December 14, 2008

 2 After refueling the helicopters, and assuming no one was shot down; sit in a windowless, plywood hut until dusk, monitoring a battery-powered radio.

-3 Fly back to Thailand.
+3 Fly back to

-guarded our sites and this interaction was minimal.
+The only people I had any interaction with were the mercenary troops who guarded our sites and this interaction was minimal.
 They were a proud people, possessed of a culture and mannerisms that were quite different from ours.
 I go into some detail in the book regarding the cultural differences involved.

 If we were traveling to your setting, what should we bring with us?